ruancarllo/excalibur/README.md

 # About the  Excalibur software

-This software is a plugin for the three-dimensional modeling program [Rhinoceros](https://www.rhino3d.com/), capable of providing a simple user interface for scaling three-dimensional objects in addition, contraction and arithmetic progression, following a custom theorem described below.
+This software is a plugin for the three-dimensional modeling program [Rhinoceros](https://www.rhino3d.com/), capable of providing a simple user interface for scaling three-dimensional objects in addition, contraction and arithmetic progression, following a custom conjecture described below.

 ## How to build this plugin